 10cc’s Graham Gouldman & Heart Full of Songs – POSTPONED

 POSTPONED.
-This event will now to take place on Thursday 24 September.
+This event, originally scheduled to take place on Thursday 2 April 2020, will now take place on Saturday 9 October 2021.
 Original tickets are still valid.
 If ticket holders cannot attend the new date, please contact us.
 If you have purchased tickets via another agent, please contact your point of purchase.

 When Graham Gouldman formed what became Heart Full of Songs six years ago, it was purely for the pleasure of playing his songs in their simplest form.
 The acoustic four-piece now regularly tours across Europe and comprises Graham, Ciaran Jeremiah, Dave Cobby, and either Iain Hornal, Nick Kendal or Andy Park (depending on their various commitments).